 Trish Stanley, PsyD, MFT is a Certified Gottman Couples Therapist specializing in individual, couple, and family therapy and maintains a private practice in San Diego, CA.

-Liz incorporates mindfulness and mediation into her practice as well as the latest research on therapeutic approaches while developing an individualized plan for everyone she works with.
-On a personal note, she has been married for over 20 years and has raised two children.
+She has an extensive understanding of neuroscience and works with couples to help them understand and integrate their psychological reactions in order to support better processing, clearer thinking, and effective communication.
+Liz incorporates mindfulness skills into her practice as well as the latest research on therapeutic approaches while developing an individualized plan for everyone she works with.
+On a personal note, she has been married for over 25 years and has two thriving young adult children.

 Linda has 30 years of experience as a licensed Clinical Psychologist and Marriage and Family Therapist.
 She is a Certified Mindfulness Facilitator, trained in the Gottman Method, and has earned the Somatic Experiencing Practitioner designation by completing over two year of advanced training in the somatic experiencing therapy.
 She has also developed a series on Mindful Awareness Practices for Couples to support the practice of mindfulness-based communication and relationship skills.
 Dr. Collins has maintained a personal mindfulness meditation practice over the past 16 years.